hoppersroppers/roadmap/README.md

 ### [Security Fundamentals: Theory and Practice](training/security)

 In [Security Fundamentals](https://www.roppers.org/security) we will provide the context needed to develop a technical understanding of security and how different roles fit into this.
-While there are some technical labs that teach the basic of threat hunting, this course teaches the mental models, online tools, and general vocabulary required to understand where security fits into the modern world.
+This course teaches the mental models, online tools, and general vocabulary required to understand where security fits into the modern world.

+We then follow that course up with [Technical Security Fundamentals](https://www.roppers.org/courses/technical-security-fundamentals) which is our attempt at creating an advanced course that uses hands-on lessons to teach how real security professionals do their jobs.

 ### [Networking Fundamentals ](training/networking)